Splines/eslint-plugin-erb/README.md

 npm install --save-dev eslint eslint-plugin-erb
 ```

 ### Configure

 Starting of v9 ESLint provides a [new flat config format](https://eslint.org/docs/latest/use/configure/configuration-files-new) (`eslint.config.js`).
 Also see the [configuration migration guide](https://eslint.org/docs/latest/use/configure/migration-guide).
-Use it as follows and it will automatically lint all your `.js.erb` files:
+Use it as follows and it will automatically lint all your **JavaScript code** in `.js.erb` files:

 ```js
 // eslint.config.js